Aliens vs. Predator (2010 video game): Sales

 Despite its mixed critical reception, Aliens vs. Predator debuted at number one on the UK all formats chart.
 It was the fastest-selling game of 2010 in the UK, breaking the record previously held by BioShock 2.
 It was also the best-selling game on Steam, as well as on the retail PC charts.

 As of 14 May 2010, Aliens vs. Predator had sold over 1.69 million copies worldwide.
 The game has grossed £14 million in the UK alone previously making it the highest grossing Alien game of all time.

 Sequel

-Following the commercial success of the title, Jason Kingsley, the co-founder and CEO of Rebellion Developments, has stated that the developer is in discussions with Sega about creating a sequel.
-Kingsley has expressed his personal desire to revisit the franchise.
+In 2010, Jason Kingsley, the co-founder and CEO of Rebellion Developments, said that the developer was in discussions with Sega about creating a sequel.
+Kingsley expressed his personal desire to revisit the franchise.